 Who doesn’t love a good game of rock, paper, scissors?
-This is an exciting tournament style activity that can easily be socially distanced by taking it outside again!
+This is an exciting tournament style twist on this classic game!
 Students pair off to play a game of rock, paper, scissors.
-When they lose, they become a cheerleader to the person they lost to.
+If they lose, they become a cheerleader to the person they lost to.
 The winner will then find another opponent with their cheerleader by their side.
 By the end, there will only be two players left, each with an awesome support group!
 This championship is such a fun way to cheer each other on and have a little competitive fun!
 It also provides so many valuable skills like learning how to support one another and being a good sport to name a few.
 This is also a great opportunity to insert some social emotional lessons if students struggle with their feelings with losing.
 This blog post talks all about the importance of these lessons and you can grab my Social Emotional Learning Growing Bundle here for all the fun hands-on activities!

 Poison Dart Frog

-Sometimes we need a quick fun time filler or something to do end of the day activity after everyone is packed up.
+Sometimes we need a quick fun time filler or something to do as an end of the day activity after everyone is packed up.
 I’ve got you covered.
-Everyone sits on the floor in a circle facing one another.
-You choose a student to be the detective, who you send into the hallway and waits quietly to be called back inside.
+Have everyone sit on the floor in a circle facing one another.
+Choose a student to be the detective, who you send into the hallway and waits quietly to be called back inside.
 Then, you choose a student to be a poison dart frog.
 The job of the poison dart frog is to stick their tongue out at people in the circle without the detective seeing.
+When they stick their tongue out at another student, the student gets to lay down and “die” dramatically.
+They LOVE it!
 It can be helpful if you’re the poison dart frog first so they can see how it’s played.
 Once you’ve practiced a bit, call your detective back in and begin the game.
 The poison dart frog wants to poison as many people as possible without the detective seeing them.
-When they stick their tongue out at another student, the student gets to lay down and “die” dramatically.
-They LOVE it!
 The detective stands in the middle of the circle and tries to guess who the poison dart frog is.
 They only have 3 guesses and then the round is over.
 Play for as many rounds as you have time for!!

 For this activity, provide each student with a blank puzzle piece.
 These can be found at Michaels or on Amazon.
 Students are then given materials such as markers, paints, or crayons to uniquely decorate their puzzle piece to represent who they are.
-Example materials could include markers, paint, crayons, etc. After everyone has finished decorating their puzzle pieces, have the class come together and work as a class to put your classroom puzzle together!
+After everyone has finished decorating their puzzle pieces, gather all the students to work together to complete your classroom puzzle!
 It turns into a beautiful reminder of teamwork and who the class is, together and individually, that could be displayed throughout the entire year.

 Highest Tower Building Challenge

 This activity can be completed with a number of different materials, such as dry spaghetti noodles, index cards, pipe cleaners, marshmallows, toothpicks, gumdrops, etc. Students are grouped together in threes, fours, or fives.
 They must work as a team to create the highest tower they can, given the materials they have.
-You could provide tape or glue depending on your preference to help them adhere some of these materials together.
+You could also provide tape or glue depending on your preference to help them adhere some of these materials together.
 This is a fun STEM activity that provides a good challenge and calls for LOTS of teamwork!

 Team Scavenger Hunt

 Scavenger hunts are always SO much fun and it’s another great way to facilitate teamwork amongst your students.
 Depending on the school protocols, this can be played in the classroom, around the building, or outside!
 Split the class into teams of threes, fours, or fives and provide them with their list of things to find.
-Have them work together to hunt for all the items and the first team back with everything wins!
+Have them work together to hunt and gather all the items.
+The first team back with everything wins!

 The Line Up Game

 This is a fun way for students to learn some fun facts about each other while working together in a challenging way.
-Break students up into fives or sixs and then tell students how you’d like them to line up: by age, birthday, height, alphabetically, etc. The fun and challenging part is that students have to work together to line up quickly and SILENTLY!
+Break students up into fives or sixs and then tell students how you’d like them to line up: by age, birthday, height, alphabetically, etc. The fun and challenging part is that students have to work together to line up quickly but SILENTLY!
 Yep.
+That’s the challenge.
 No talking whatsoever.
 Once they have finished, they can shout out loud that they are done.
-Once everyone has had a turn, give them a real challenge and do it with your entire group!
+Once every team has had a turn, give them a real challenge and do it with your entire group!